yesworkflow-org/yw-noworkflow/README.md

 ```

 ### NoWorkflow
-NoWorkflow collects provenance for Python scripts in SQLite database.
+NoWorkflow collects provenance for Python scripts into SQLite database.
 It could show provenance of a trial, compare the collected provenance of different trials, visualize the dataflow, and perform Prolog and SQL queries.

 NoWorkflow installation details and instructions can be found in [noWorkflow repository](https://github.com/gems-uff/noworkflow).